Taciann62/Retail-Sales-Exploratory-Data-Analysis-2023/Retail Sales Data 2023.README.md

    - What is the product revenue trend in the year 2023?
    - How did the customers behave towards the products(Gender & Age segment)

+### Tools
+- Google Sheet - Data set preview and partial formatting
+- R Studio - Data Analysis
+- Tableau - Data Visualisation

-## Data Analytics steps taken:
+## Data preparation and Observation
 - Data pulling and wrangling: Following the link provided, the dataset was accessible on Kaggle, downloaded from the source as a zip folder.
 After which, it was unzipped, and a preliminary review of the fields and records on Google Sheet to get a clear understanding of the dataset and its content.
 - I proceeded to work on the date, on Google sheet, and formatted the date column to consist of Day-of-week, Day, Month, and Year.
 - The data was filtered through the rows to ensure consistency of records.
 All these were done before proceeding to R studio.
 You may decide to move straight to R Studio.
 However, I often prefer to have a direct overview of datasets on a spreadsheet before analysing on other platforms such as BigQuery or R studio.

-### Tools used in this Analysis
-- Google Sheet - Data set preview and partial formatting
-- R Studio - Data Analysis
-- Tableau - Data Visualisation

-## Data Analysis and Wrangling Procedures on R Studio
+### Data Analytics

 #### Load the library of the installed packages.